Marie Dressler: Film career

 Dressler had appeared in two shorts as herself, but her first role in a feature film came in 1914 at the age of 44.
 In 1902, she had met fellow Canadian Mack Sennett and helped him get a job in the theater.
 After Sennett became the owner of his namesake motion picture studio, he convinced Dressler to star in his 1914 silent film Tillie's Punctured Romance.
 The film was to be the first full-length, six-reel motion picture comedy.
 According to Sennett, a prospective budget of $200,000 meant that he needed "a star whose name and face meant something to every possible theatre-goer in the United States and the British Empire."

 The movie was based on Dressler's hit Tillie's Nightmare.
 She claimed to have cast Charlie Chaplin in the movie as her leading man, and was "proud to have had a part in giving him his first big chance."
 Instead of his recently invented Tramp character, Chaplin played a villainous rogue.
 Silent film comedian Mabel Normand also starred in the movie.
 Tillie's Punctured Romance was a hit with audiences, and Dressler appeared in two Tillie sequels and other comedies until 1918, when she returned to vaudeville.

 In 1922, after her husband's death, Dressler and writers Helena Dayton and Louise Barrett tried to sell a script to the Hollywood studios, but were turned down.
 The one studio to hold a meeting with the group rejected the script, saying all the audiences wanted is "young love".
-The proposed co-star of Lionel Barrymore or George Arliss were rejected as "old fossils".
+Proposed co-stars such as Lionel Barrymore and George Arliss were rejected as "old fossils".
 In 1925, Dressler filmed a pair of two-reel short movies in Europe for producer Harry Reichenbach.
 The movies, titled the Travelaffs, were not released and were considered a failure by both Dressler and Reichenbach.
 Dressler announced her retirement from show business.

 In early 1927, Dressler received a lifeline from director Allan Dwan.
 Although versions differ as to how Dressler and Dwan met, including that Dressler was contemplating suicide, Dwan offered her a part in a film he was planning to make in Florida.
-The film, The Joy Girl, an early color production, only provided a small part as her scenes were finished in two days, but Dressler returned to New York upbeat after her experience with the production.
+The film, The Joy Girl, an early color production, only provided a small part.
+Her scenes were finished in two days, so Dressler returned to New York upbeat after her experience with the production.